marmelab/react-admin/docs/Actions.md

 };
 ```

-**Tip**: When using the Data Provider hooks for regular pages (List, Edit, etc), react-admin always specifies a custom action name, related to the component asking for the data.
+**Tip**: When using the Data Provider hooks for regular pages (List, Edit, etc.), react-admin always specifies a custom action name, related to the component asking for the data.
 For instance, in the `<List>` page, the action is called `CRUD_GET_LIST`.
 So unless you call the Data Provider hooks yourself, no `CUSTOM_FETCH` action should be dispatched.

 ## Legacy Components: `<Query>`, `<Mutation>`, and `withDataProvider`

-Before react had hooks, react-admin used render props and higher order components to provide the same functionality.
+Before `React` had hooks, react-admin used render props and higher order components to provide the same functionality.
 Legacy code will likely contain instances of `<Query>`, `<Mutation>`, and `withDataProvider`.
 Their syntax, which is identical to their hook counterpart, is illustrated below.

 You can fetch and display a user profile using the `<Query>` component, which uses render props: